3kh0/ext-remover/README.md

 [Go to this page](https://tinyurl.com/goofguardian)

-If your school updated GoGuardian, this exploit may not work.
+If your school has updated GoGuardian, this exploit may not work.

 ### Extra Notes

 - Now most of these links are a block page (this is intentional)
-- Each page should have a blue link, click the link on the page if it opens a blank page click the bookmarklet that you just made
+- Each page should have a blue link.
+Click the link on the page.
+If it opens a blank page, click the bookmarklet that you just made
-- Click either hard disable or soft disable, soft disable will only disable it until you restart your Chromebook.
+- Click either hard disable or soft disable.
+Soft disable will only disable it until you restart your Chromebook.
-- You can also run some of the scripts and run your own code, your extension may disable javascript running on it, so running your own code may not work.
+- You can also run some of the scripts and run your own code; your extension may disable JavaScript running on it, so running your own code may not work.
-- I recommend doing soft disable, which only disables it until restart.
+- I recommend doing a soft disable, which only disables it until a restart.
-- The idea was from <a href="https://bolg.glitch.me/_/point-blank/">Bypassi#7037</a>
+- The idea was from a blog by Bypassi#7037

 [**🔼 Back to top**](#ext-remover)

 ## UBoss *Tamper with IBoss*

-This works only for iBoss, and Blocksi, If you don't have one of these, use New Point Blank.
+This works only for iBoss and Blocksi.
+If you don't have one of these, use New Point, Blank.

 ### Requirements
 - Bookmarklets enabled